The Queen Bee – Ruler or Servant?

 A queen constantly emits pheromones.
 (These are like our hormones but on the outside.)
 These pheromones are passed throughout the colony.

 Eventually, the colony will make a new (pheromone rich) queen to replace her.
-Egg production is highest in young queens.
+Egg production is highest in young queens and declines over time.

 As egg laying and pheromone levels drop, her time is growing short.
 She may have the ability to live up to 2 years.
 But most colonies replace their queen much sooner.

 This queen pheromone activity is very important.
 Abeekeeper can not simply drop a new queen in a queen-less colony.